Korean Kimchi Scallion Pancakes! Packed with kimchi and scallions, these pancakes are delicious and easy to make!

 Today, I’m sharing one of my favorite Korean foods with you.
+Kimchijeon!
+Korean Kimchi pancakes!
 I grew up eating these Korean Scallion Pancakes and these were the pancakes I always asked my mom to make for me.
 When I was younger, I couldn’t handle the heat and spice from kimchi.
-I would still eat it as a child, but I would dip mine in water to take off all the red pepper flakes and kimchi sauce.
+I would still eat it as a child, but I would dip mine in water to take off all the gochugaru (red pepper flakes) and kimchi brine.

 It wouldn’t be until I got to college where I would miss Korean food so much that I finally acquired a palette and taste for full on, spicy, make you sweat, hot and spicy Korean food.

 These Korean Kimchi scallion pancakes are a great way to incorporate kimchi and they are super versatile.
-You can just add the scallions, add mushrooms too, like I did here so you can add seafood or other vegetables like red bell peppers or even thin, julienned zucchini.
+You can just add the scallions, add mushrooms too, or you can add seafood or other vegetables like red bell peppers or even thin, julienned zucchini.
 It’s really up to you!

 And just like any kind of pancake, these might take some practice if you’re not used to making pancakes.
 I used my trusty KitchenAid® 7-Ply Stainless Steel with Copper Core 10″ Skillet.
 This is my absolute favorite skillet and I use it all the time.
 The low, gently angled sides not only make flipping easier, but also provides a larger surface area for quickly cooking, sautéing, and searing.
 It’s perfect for my Korean Kimchi Scallion Pancakes!

 I hope you give these Korean pancakes a try!
 They make great finger foods, appetizers, a side dish or even as a snack!

 Korean Kimchi Scallion Pancakes